Learn · Accounting & bookkeeping

 Should I import every Amazon order into QuickBooks?

-No. Importing thousands of individual orders bloats your file and slows everything down.
+No. Some apps offer to import sales receipts into QuickBooks Online, one per order, and it sounds thorough until your file has 40,000 of them and every report crawls.
+It also still doesn't reconcile, since the fees came out elsewhere.
 The standard practice is one summarized journal entry per settlement, with SKU- and order-level detail kept in a subledger or your Seller Central reports.
 This is how scalable ecommerce bookkeeping is done.

 How do I reconcile if a settlement period crosses two months?